tc39/notes/meetings/2017-03/mar-23.md

 DE: Sure, the definition of the shift for localtime is based on a daylight savings shift.
 Moscow times shifted historically by an hour.
 This patch also makes that local timezone offset a function of the time you're passing in, just like the daylight savings offset.

-MJ: I thought that was correct in ES6.
+MAJ: I thought that was correct in ES6.

 DE: Some things were corrected in ES6, but this part wasn't.